easonwy/vocabulary-reader-app/README.md

 # Vocabulary Reader App

-This is a React application that helps users learn breakfast-related vocabulary with images and audio.
+This is a React application that helps users learn vocabulary with images and audio.

 ## Features